web-platform-tests/interop/2025/selection-process.md

 Interop meeting dates: Oct 3rd, Oct 10th, Oct 17th

-[Visibility] All decisions and results from this phase will be published on the Interop repo.
+[Visibility] Outcomes from this phase will be published on the Interop repo.

 In this stage, proposals that do not meet the criteria set by the Interop team will be filtered out.
 Feedback would be provided to the proposal authors to verify any additional data points that should be considered prior to exclusion.
 The Interop team will decide on the exclusion of proposals, based on consensus and proposal authors will be informed at the end of this phase.